Planning and support

 Making a Travel Insurance Claim

 The Insurance Officer will provide advice about the acceptability of the insurance claim and provide the appropriate claim form for completion.
-Please note that a deductible / excess of AUD$500 applies to each claim (except medical claims).
+Please note that a general deductible / excess of AUD$500 applies to each claim (($nil excess applies for medical and hospital expenses, medical evacuations, travel cancellations or delays outside of traveller’s control).
 When making a claim in respect to a stolen item, the claimant must provide evidence that the items were stolen (police report, statutory declaration).

 Travel insurance claim required documents: